-Requirement number Requirement 1 (i) By 20 February 2022, Motoland Pty Ltd, must engage a suitably qualified person (e.g. acoustic engineer) who must conduct continuous sound monitoring of all the activities on site for 18 months and submit to Council the findings of the sound monitoring, every three months or when otherwise requested by Council.
-Sound monitoring must include (but not limited to) a sound level meter and a noise logger from the boundary at the following locations (but not limited to) listed below: 139 Robin Street, Chuwar 26 Coal Road, Chuwar 2 Blackwall Road, Chuwar For clarification as to when Noise Monitoring Reports are to be submitted, please see the below dates: 20 May 2022 20 August 2022 20 November 2022 20 February 2023 20 May 2023 20 August 2023 Note: Suitably qualified person means a person who has demonstrable professional qualifications, training, skills and/or experience relevant to the nominated subject matter and can give authoritative assessment, advice and analysis on performance relating to the subject matter using the relevant protocols, standards, methods or literature.
-2 Motoland Pty Ltd shall have completed the installation of the control measures recommended identified in the acoustic report submitted by Motoland Pty Ltd, (Noise Impact Assessment (Report 27401.0002R01V01 dated 24 January 2022 and prepared by Trinity Consultants Australia), taking in consideration the changes and requirements below: (i) From 26 May 2022, and until such a time that the installation of the noise control measures required for the site are completed and deemed appropriate by Council, motorcycling activity will not be permitted on site unless the activity can be demonstrated by an acoustic report which deems that the activity will not cause a nuisance in the absence of acoustic barriers. (ii) Erect a 5.0 metre high acoustic barriers along the southern property boundary (26 Coal Road, Chuwar) and in addition along the western property boundary (139 Robin Street, Chuwar) as generally indicated in blue as below.
+Requirement number Requirement 1 (i) Upon the completion of the operational works for the installation of the acoustic barriers and applicable remedial works, Motoland Pty Ltd, must engage a suitably qualified person (e.g. acoustic engineer) to install 3 noise loggers at the boundary of the site.
+The exact locations of the noise loggers must be submitted to Council via a site map prior to any operational activity to determine suitability of the locations.
+The noise logger locations will be inspected by Council prior to the commencement of any operational activity on site post operational works.
+Continuous sound monitoring must be undertaken for all activities on site over 18 months from the date of commencement.
+Motoland must submit to Council the findings of the sound monitoring, every three months from the date of commencement or when otherwise requested by Council.
+Sound monitoring must include a noise logger at the boundary of the following general locations (but not limited to) listed below: 139 Robin Street, Chuwar 26 Coal Road, Chuwar 2 Blackwall Road, Chuwar Note: Suitably qualified person means a person who has demonstrable professional qualifications, training, skills and/or experience relevant to the nominated subject matter and can give authoritative assessment, advice and analysis on performance relating to the subject matter using the relevant protocols, standards, methods, or literature.
+2 Motoland Pty Ltd shall have completed the installation of the control measures recommended identified in the acoustic report submitted by Motoland Pty Ltd, (Noise Impact Assessment (Report 27401.0002R01V01 dated 24 January 2022 and prepared by Trinity Consultants Australia), taking in consideration the changes and requirements below: (i) From 24 May 2022, and until such a time that the installation of the noise control measures required for the site are completed and deemed appropriate by Council, motorcycling activity will not be permitted on site unless the activity can be demonstrated by an acoustic report which deems that the activity will not cause a nuisance in the absence of acoustic barriers. (ii) Erect a 5.0 metre high acoustic barriers along the southern property boundary (26 Coal Road, Chuwar) and in addition along the western property boundary (139 Robin Street, Chuwar) as generally indicated in blue as below.